UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

     }
 ```

-Note how all the view objects shared the same `BindingContext`.
+Note how all the view objects share the same `BindingContext`.
 In this case, we can simplify matters by simply setting the binding context on the containing view as follows:
 ```C#
          //ToggleSwitch.BindingContext = ViewModel;
          //MessageButton.BindingContext = ViewModel;